abhishekjawali/aws-fis-demo/README.md

 - FIS currently supports fault injection into managed node groups.
 - Ensure that EKS cluster is created as per `eks-fis-cluster-yaml`, and the name of EKS cluster is `eks-demo`.
 - Note: When creating the EKS cluster with eksctl, default tags are created.
 The name of the cluster will have the tag key as ``'eksctl.cluster.k8s.io/v1alpha1/cluster-name'`.
-- Start the FIS experiment `Terminate EKS Worker` from the console.
+- Start the FIS experiment `Terminate EKS Workers` from the console.
 - Observe the termination of nodes.
 Since these are managed nodes, the ASG will bring up the number of nodes to desired state.